 \section{Abstract}

-In this paper we consider the {\em price of anarchy} (PoA) in multi-commodity flows where the latency or delay function on an edge has a heterogeneous dependency on the flow commodities, i.e. when the delay on each link is dependent on the flow of individual commodities, rather than on the aggregate flow.
-An application of this study is the performance analysis of a network with differentiated traffic that may arise when traffic is prioritized according to type classification.
-This study has implications in the debate on net-neutrality.
-We provide {\em price of anarchy} bounds for networks with $k$ (types of) commodities where each link is associated with specific classes of heterogeneous polynomial delays, i.e. commodity $i$ on edge $e$ faces delay specified by $h^e_i(f_1(e), f_2(e), \ldots, f_k(e)) $ where $f(e)$ is the flow vector and $f_i(e)$ is the flow of the $i$th commodity through edge $e$ and $h^e_i()$ a polynomial delay function applicable to the $i$th commodity.
-We consider both atomic and non-atomic flows and show that the price of anarchy is unbounded for arbitrary polynomials, while it is bounded for polynomials where every term has degree $\theta$.
+We address the performance of selfish network routing in multi-commodity flows where the latency or delay function on edges is dependent on the flow of individual commodities, rather than on the aggregate flow.
+An application of this study is the analysis of a network with differentiated traffic, i.e., in transportation networks where there are multiple types of traffic and in networks where traffic is prioritized according to type classification.
+We consider the inefficiency of equilibrium in this model and provide {\em price of anarchy} bounds for networks with $k$ (types of) commodities where each link is associated with heterogeneous polynomial delays, i.e., commodity $i$ on edge $e$ faces delay specified by $h^e_i(f_1(e), f_2(e), \ldots, f_k(e)) $ where $f_i(e)$ is the flow of the $i$th commodity through edge $e$ and $h^e_i()$ a polynomial delay function applicable to the $i$th commodity.
+We consider both atomic and non-atomic flows and show bounds on the price of anarchy that depend on the relative impact of each type of traffic on the edge delay where the delay functions are polynomials of degree $\theta$, e.g., $\sum_i a_i f_i(e)^\theta$.
+The price of anarchy is unbounded for arbitrary polynomials.

-For networks with {\em decomposable delay functions} where the delay is the same for all commodities using the edge, i.e. delays on edge $e$ are defined by $h^e(f_1(e), f_2(e), \ldots, f_k(e))$ we show an improved bound on the price of anarchy.
-We consider both non-atomic and atomic flows in our analysis.
+For networks with {\em decomposable delay functions} where the delay is the same for all commodities using the edge, i.e., delays on edge $e$ are defined by $h^e(f_1(e), f_2(e), \ldots, f_k(e))$, we show improved bounds on the price of anarchy, for both non-atomic and atomic flows.

-The results illustrate that inefficiency worsens in the case of heterogenous delays as compared to the standard delay functions that do not consider type differentiation.
+The results illustrate that the inefficiency of selfish routing worsens in the case of heterogeneous delays as compared to the standard delay functions that do not consider type differentiation.